mautic/developer-documentation-new/docs/plugins/integrations/authentication.rst

 ----------

+.. vale off

-Registering the Integration for authentication
+Registering the Integration for Authentication
 ##############################################

+.. vale on

 If the Integration requires the User to authenticate through the web (OAuth2 three legged), the Integration needs to tag a service with ``mautic.auth_integration`` to handle the authentication process (redirecting to login, request the access token, etc).